-Table A12: Table 4 after trimming of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey38 Table A13: Table 5 after trimming of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey38 Table A14: Table 6 after trimming of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey39 Table A15: Table 7 after trimming of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey39 Table A16: Table 4 after winsorising of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey40 Table A17: Table 5 after winsorising of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey40 Table A18: Table 6 after winsorising of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey41 Table A19: Table 7 after winsorising of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey41 Table A20: Table 4 after trimming of the observations with the 1% most extreme values for the Total input spending variable in the endline survey42 Table A21: Table 5 after trimming of the observations with the 1% most extreme values for the Total input spending variable in the endline survey42 Table A22: Table 6 after trimming of the observations with the 1% most extreme values for the Total input spending variable in the endline survey43 Table A23: Table 7 after trimming of the observations with the 1% most extreme values for the Total input spending variable in the endline survey43 Table A24: Table 4 after trimming of the observations with the 5% most extreme values for the Total input spending variable in the endline survey44 Table A25: Table 5 after trimming of the observations with the 5% most extreme values for the Total input spending variable in the endline survey44 Table A26: Table 6 after trimming of the observations with the 5% most extreme values for the Total input spending variable in the endline survey45 Table A27: Table 7 after trimming of the observations with the 5% most extreme values for the Total input spending variable in the endline survey45 Table A28: Table 6, column 2, after winsorising of the observations with the 5% most extreme values for the Total input spending variable in the endline survey.
-46 Table A29: Table 4 after dropping all household variables from the regressions46 Table A30: Table 5 after dropping all household variables from the regressions47 Table A31: Table 6 after dropping all household variables from the regressions47 Table A32: Table 7 after dropping all household variables from the regressions47
+Table A12: Table 4 after trimming of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey Table A13: Table 5 after trimming of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey Table A14: Table 6 after trimming of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey Table A15: Table 7 after trimming of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey Table A16: Table 4 after winsorising of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey40 Table A17: Table 5 after winsorising of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey40 Table A18: Table 6 after winsorising of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey Table A19: Table 7 after winsorising of the observations with the 5% most extreme values for the Cash spent on inputs variable in the baseline survey Table A20: Table 4 after trimming of the observations with the 1% most extreme values for the Total input spending variable in the endline survey42 Table A21: Table 5 after trimming of the observations with the 1% most extreme values for the Total input spending variable in the endline survey42 Table A22: Table 6 after trimming of the observations with the 1% most extreme values for the Total input spending variable in the endline survey43 Table A23: Table 7 after trimming of the observations with the 1% most extreme values for the Total input spending variable in the endline survey Table A24: Table 4 after trimming of the observations with the 5% most extreme values for the Total input spending variable in the endline survey Table A25: Table 5 after trimming of the observations with the 5% most extreme values for the Total input spending variable in the endline survey44 Table A26: Table 6 after trimming of the observations with the 5% most extreme values for the Total input spending variable in the endline survey45 Table A27: Table 7 after trimming of the observations with the 5% most extreme values for the Total input spending variable in the endline survey45 Table A28: Table 6, column 2, after winsorising of the observations with the 5% most extreme values for the Total input spending variable in the endline survey.
+46 Table A29: Table 4 after dropping all household variables from the regressions Table A29.
+Table 4 after dropping all household variables from the regressions Table A30: Table 5 after dropping all household variables from the regressions Table A31: Table 0 after dropping all household variables from the regressions 1000 - 102.
+Table T aller dropping an nouseriold variables from the regressions